Spatial-Spectral Feature Extraction via Deep ConvLSTM Neural Networks for Hyperspectral Image Classification: Experimental Results

 \subsection{A. Hyperspectral Data Sets}

-Three common HSI data sets, i.e., Indian Pines, Salinas Valley, and University of Pavia, are considered in our experiments, whose false color maps, ground truth maps, and the corresponding training size are shown in Fig. 7, respectively.
+Three common HSI data sets, i.e., Indian Pines, Salinas Valley, and University of Pavia, are considered in our experiments, whose false color maps, groundtruth maps, and the corresponding training size are shown in Fig. 4, respectively.

 \emph{1) Indian Pines:} The Indian Pines data set was captured in 1992 by the Airborne Visible/Infrared Imaging Spectrometer (AVIRIS) sensor in Northwestern Indiana, USA, which is mainly composed of multiple agricultural fields.
 The spatial size of this data set is \(145 \times 145\) pixels with a spatial resolution of 20 meters per pixel (mpp), and there are 224 spectral bands in the wavelength range from 0.4 to 2.5 $\mu$m.
 Since some of them cannot be reflected by water together with four null bands, there are generally 200 bands remaining for study.
 After removing the background pixels, 10249 pixels are reserved, which contain useful ground-truth information from 16 different class labels.